 Hello and welcome to our easy-to-follow 10-step drawing tutorial!
 Today, we are going to draw a snail together.

 Snails live all over the world.
-Snails are technically classified as a gastropod, just like oysters, clams, and mussels—they can live anywhere in the world, from dry deserts to deep ocean trenches.
+Snails are technically classified as a gastropod, just like oysters, clams, and mussels—they can live anywhere in the world, from dry deserts to deep ocean trenches alongside creatures like the octopus.
 Some can actually live to be 25 years old!

 Snails are known for their unique shells, which actually grow with them as they mature.
 However, they have a lot more interesting things about them than just their beautiful spiral shell!
 Alright, with all that said—gather some art supplies, find a comfy spot, and let’s start this tutorial.
 Are you ready?
 Let’s go!